 Ahmad Zaytoun has created an infographic that gives you the basics of what CELTA involves.
 Gabriela Froes shares 5 things she wishes she’d known about CELTA before she started, including tips for those with previous teaching experience considering whether to take the course.

 ELT Concourse has a fantastic list of questions to ask CELTA centres when you’re deciding where to do your course.
-It’s just a drop in the ocean of all of their detailed CELTA resources.
+They also have a candidate’s guide to the course and a pre-course preparation programme.
+Those are just a drop in the ocean of all of their detailed CELTA resources.

 Cambridge English has a 30-minute webinar called The Ultimate Guide to CELTA which details different types of CELTA and tells you what to expect from the course.
 (Thanks to Viacheslav Kushnir for telling me about this)